IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

   Enter a value:
 ```

-enter 1 for the region
+enter 1 for the region <br />

-At the bottom of your editor you should get the output
+At the bottom of your editor you should get the output <br />
 ```
 Plan: 10 to add, 0 to change, 0 to destroy.